nephio-project/docs/content/en/docs/guides/contributor-guides/helm-to-operator-codegen-sdk-developer-guide.md

 -----
 ### Flow-1: Helm to YAML
-Helm to YAML conversion is achieved by running the following command `helm template <chart>  --namespace <namespace>  --output-dir “temp/templated/”` Internally.
+Helm to YAML conversion is achieved by running the following command `helm template <chart>  --namespace <namespace>  --output-dir “temp/templated/”` internally.
 As of now, it retrieves the values from default "values.yaml"

 ### Flow-2: YAML Split
 The SDK iterates over each YAML file in the "converted-yamls" directory.
 If a YAML file contains multiple Kubernetes Resource Models (KRM), separated by "---", the SDK splits the YAML file accordingly to isolate each individual KRM resource.
 This ensures that each KRM resource is processed independently.